algb12/Commentia/README.md

 - Drupal's `$node->nid`
 - MODX's `[[*id]]` template tag.

-And `commentia-dir` is the path to the directory Commentia is in.
+And `$commentia_dir` is the path to the directory Commentia is in.

-Throughout other parts of this README, the term `commentia-dir` will be referred to exactly as that.
+Throughout other parts of this README, the term `commentia_dir` will be referred to exactly as that.
+It should be a root-relative and not absolute path, as the same path will be used for loading of resources such as comment area CSS and avatar images.

-The above just describes some of the popular CMS's ways of getting the page ID.
-For static blogs, `x` can also be a manually entered page ID.
+The above just describes some of the popular CMSs' ways of getting the page ID.
+For static blogs, `x` can also be any manually entered page ID.
 Make sure to replace `x` with the relevant way of getting the page ID.

 It is irrelevant whether `$pageid` is a number or an alphanumeric string, as Commentia is just checking under the given page ID for comments to display.